Can I Take My Permit Test Online in California?

 The guide is available in both digital and paper formats, so you can choose whatever suits you best.
 The digital version comes with a 30-day money-back guarantee, meaning we’ll give you a full refund if you’re not satisfied with your purchase.

-Buy the California Driver Learner’s Permit Study Guide to increase your chances of success!
+Buy the California Driver Learner’s Permit Study Guide to increase your chances of success

 Final Thoughts

+The best thing you can do to increase your chances of passing the test is to choose a reputable driving school.
 Our DMV-approved California driver’s ed course is fully online and can be completed from any device.
-You can study at your pace, take regular breaks, and pick up from where you left off.
+You can study at your own pace, take regular breaks, and pick up from where you left off.

 Start Your Driver’s Ed Today!